-Hailed recently by the Daily Telegraph as ‘a voice of real distinction’, Nicky Spence is fast emerging as one of ‘our finest young singers’.
-An artist of great integrity, Nicky’s unique skills as a singing actor and the rare honesty of his musicianship are steadfastly earning him a place at the top of the profession.
+Hailed by the Daily Telegraph as ‘a voice of real distinction,’ Nicky Spence is fast emerging as one of ‘our finest young singers.’
+An artist of great integrity, Nicky Spence’s unique skills as a singing actor and the rare honesty in his musicianship are steadfastly earning him a place at the top of the profession.

 Note to promoters and producers: Please do not use this text in programmes but contact IMG Artists to obtain currently approved material.
 A full discography is also available on request.

 THIS WEBSITE IS KINDLY SUPPORTED BY THE JOHN WATES CHARITABLE TRUST